John Harrison - Britain's Greatest Horologist?

 Harrison finished H1 in 1735.
 It went on a sea trial in 1736.
 Meanwhile Harrison had started building H2 as a compact version of H1.
 He finished H2 in 1741.
 It was never tested at sea because Britain was at war.
 Harrison started H3, with the innovative new features listed above.
 He worked on H3 for sixteen years before abandoning the table clock form factor, wooden components and the grasshopper escapement.
 In case we have not done justice to the size of these suckers, the photo above shows H3 is more than half the height of a person.

 H1, H2, H3 (all above), H4 and K1 (both below) all belong to the Royal Maritime Group.
 They are on display at the Royal Observatory at Greenwich.
 We urge you to go.
-Regardless their timekeeping merits, these devices are serene, peaceful and beautiful.
-It is incredible to think that they are nearly 300 years old.
+Regardless their timekeeping merits, these devices are serene, peaceful and incredibly beautiful.
+It is amazing to think that they are nearly 300 years old.
 They gleem as if they were made yesterday.
-Yet they look like they could be incredibly ancient.
-We imagine them having been made by Hephaestus for Zeus; designed to run forever.
+They look timeless, perhaps having been made by Hephaestus for Zeus, designed to run forever, or some sort of steampunk device, to control a time-machine maybe.

 Martin Burgess's Clock B which implemented Harrison's design for the most accurate clock in the world is also on display at the Royal Observatory.
 His Clock A, which is almost identical used to be on display in a Norwich shopping mall, but was not there when we last visited.
 Kendall's K1 is an impressively accurate clone of H4.
 H4 is the one on the left below.